(CNN) -- The son of an infamous CIA double agent pleaded guilty to spying, federal authorities said Thursday.

-Nicholson admitted as much in November, when -- 21 months after being indicted again -- he pleaded guilty to conspiracy to act as an agent of a foreign government and conspiracy to commit international money laundering as part of an agreement with federal prosecutors.
+Nathaniel Nicholson pleaded guilty in federal court in Portland, Oregon, to charges of conspiracy to act as an agent of a foreign government and conspiracy to commit money laundering, according to a Department of Justice statement.

-Nathan Nicholson told the agents that at his father's behest, he met with Russian government representatives who gave him payments totaling more than $35,000 in cash.
+Nathaniel Nicholson made trips to Cyprus, Mexico and Peru, where he met with Russian government representatives who gave him more than $35,000 in cash, prosecutors said.